OctopusDeploy/blog/blog/2021-08/octopus-gitops/index.md

 What we see time and again in the GitOps space is developers and operations staff committing directly to a git repository, and then using the "magic of GitOps" to realise its many benefits.

-We know from our experience deploying applications that there is a huge amount of work required to scale up deployments.
+We know from our experience deploying applications that there is a huge amount of work required to scale up deployment pipelines.
 You need environments, tenants, dashboards, interventions, templates, security, automated testing, reporting and more to manage deployments at scale.
 I propose paradigms like GitOps also need these things, and anyone implementing GitOps at scale today is most likely twisting a CI server into knots trying to implement these features.

 This post proposes new targets and steps that allow Octopus to deploy to a git repository like any other deployment target, which will position Octopus as the best solution for GitOps "left of the git repo":